For any and all travel plans; whether you’re passing through for a week or two, or plan to start a life abroad,

 1. It’s inexpensive.

-2. Every type of landscape available.
+2. Every type of landscape is available.

 You’ll find islands, mountains, jungles, snow, valleys, jungle-mountain-valleys on the beach, and everything in between.